 9. Update the lighting

 Many sheds are wired for lighting and electricity.
 But the light bulb and chain dangling from the center of the room looks just plain spooky!
 If you want to make a room genuinely livable, you’ll need to change the lighting to something that feels more relaxing and comfortable.
-If your shed is not wired and you’re not an electrician, LED lamps offer a safe way to illuminate your kid’s play area.
+If your shed is not wired and you’re not an need to call professional electrician for that work, LED lamps offer a safe way to illuminate your kid’s play area.
 Many can run for many hours on battery power alone.

 10. Bring in comfy furniture

 One of the most important facets of making a kid’s playhouse livable is the furniture.
 Kid’s need a place to sit down and relax, too!
 Depending on the size of the room, you may need to find smaller child’s sized furniture. (beanbag chairs)

 11. Add fun objects that promote physical activity

 You can retrofit the exterior of playhouses with attachments like slides, rope swings, or jungle gyms that will give your kids hours of fun.
 (Sandboxes)

 There are plenty of ways to add some extra flair to your kid’s playhouse, and small things like rugs and bookshelves can add up to produce a big overall effect.
 And the best part?
 You can take it as far as your time, imagination, and budget will allow!
 You can even install mini-refrigerators for refreshments or air conditioning units for the hot summer months.